 Distinguishing Dreams From Sleep Hallucinations

 Hallucinations can cause confusion, as they will often be indistinguishable from reality in your mind.
-In contrast, upon waking from a dream, most people will clearly recognize it was a dream they were experiencing, or may immediately forget about the dream entirely upon waking.
+In contrast, upon waking from a dream during REM sleep, most people will clearly recognize it was a dream they were experiencing, or may immediately forget about the dream entirely upon waking.
 Hallucinations may also cause fear, especially upon waking, as they may include clear and complex visual images, that may be distorted or make no sense realistic sense.

 Sleep related hallucinations can occur in as many as 25% of people, as opposed to under 5% for non sleep related hallucinations.
 They are most commonly found in young adults and teens, and frequency of hallucinations seems to decrease with age.
 Females are more likely to experience them than are males.

 Known Causes & Treatment of Sleep Related Hallucinations

 Sleep related hallucinations may be a direct result of alcohol or drug use, or could be due to insomnia, anxiety, stress or other factors.
 People with narcolepsy have a high rate of sleep hallucination occurrence.